-tance instruction for the first time on January 17.
+Keweenaw Bay Ojibwa Community College's newly installed distance learning technology was used for distance instruction for the first time on January 17.
 John Westman taught the Marketing class while on an out-of-town business trip to the West Coast.
-Chris Anderson provided on-site technical Since video-conferencina is support. becoming more common in business, using the distance learning equipment in a business class was very appropriate to help familiarize students with business practices.
+Chris Anderson provided on-site technical support.
+Since video-conferencing is becoming more common in business, using the distance learning equipment in a business class was very appropriate to help familiarize students with business practices.